 considering suicide.
 It allows you to get

-help for the person, and just talking about it may help the person to feel less
+help for the person, and just talking about it may help the person feel less alone

-Talking things through also may give the person an opportunity to consider other
+Talking things through also may give the person a chance to consider other solutions

-solutions to problems.
-Most of the time, people who are considering suicide are willing
+to problems.
+Most of the time, people who are considering suicide are willing to talk

-to talk if someone asks them out of concern and care.
-Because people who are depressed
+if someone asks them out of concern and care.
+Because people who are depressed are

-are not as able to see answers as well as others, it can help to have someone work
+not as able to see answers as well as others, it can help to have someone work with

 Even if a friend or classmate swears you to secrecy, you must get help as soon